risor-io/risor/docs/syntax.md

 ## Import

-Tamarin files may be imported as modules using the `import` keyword.
+Risor files may be imported as modules using the `import` keyword.
 All module data and functions are available as attributes on the module after import.
 As a convention, if an attribute is intended to be private to a module, prefix its name with an underscore.